 Aramis was one of three injured pigeons I came across in Cheltenham in 2003 – 2005.
 In each case it was in the same area of the town, and the injury was the result of a heavy impact on a part of the pigeon’s body.
 The incident I witnessed not long after Aramis left, offered some clues.

-I faced the road to cross the North Street, when a youth on a moped steered straight at a pigeon trying to move out of the way, and I got the young man’s grin and jeer as he scored over the bird that made two or three summersaults in the air before falling to the gutter.
-Begging Lysseus to receive him, I looked into the bird’s eyes, while blood seeped through the feathers and he continued gasping for breath, before he died at my feet.
+I faced the road intending to cross the North Street, when a youth on a moped steered straight at a pigeon trying to move out of the way, and I got the young man’s grin and jeer as he scored over the bird that made two or three summersaults in the air before falling to the gutter.
+Begging Lysseus to receive him, I looked into the bird’s eyes, while blood seeped through his feathers and he continued gasping for breath, before he died at my feet.
 This bird was not, but could have been Aramis.
 The incident happened in broad daylight.
 No-one else paid it attention.

 All three birds will have been proud Cheltenham’s town pigeons, in the county of Gloucestershire, England, where the Cheltenham races attended by royalty and "everybody who is anybody" take place.
 It is also where annually several brave horses pushed to exceed their limits get killed in front of the betting crowd entertained at the prospect of winning more money.
 Plastic cups and wrappers, beer and broken spirit bottles, the occasional vomit and even male pants and other underwear near the bushes around the racecourse remind of the grand event that keeps locals in business, and the shopkeepers are concerned about biological litter from pigeons, the rain washes away, and whose numbers could be controlled without resorting to cruelty.